 -

 If you prefer to reestablish your period without confirming pregnancy, that is an option as well.
-Mifepristone and misoprostol used in this way are referred to as Period Pills.
+Mifepristone and misoprostol used in this way are referred to as Menstrual Regulation.

 -